Dive into the heart of community in Denali. Be a part of the local, independent hot spot. Love what you do.

 About The Black Bear

 As for coffee, we are THE coffee house in Denali.
-In fact, we were chosen as 'BEST COFFEE SHOP IN ALASKA' by Food Network online.
-We source locally roasted coffees from Steam Dot Coffee Co. in Anchorage, voted 'BEST COFFEE IN ALASKA' by Food and Wine Magazine.
-And we are proud to offer many directly traded coffees with real stories from farmers and co-ops all over the world.
-We also serve smoothies, shakes, tea, locally brewed kombucha, Alaskan beers, and wine.
+In fact, Black Bear was chosen as 'BEST COFFEE SHOP IN ALASKA' by Food Network as well as one of the "TOP 25 COFFEE HOUSES IN THE US" by Trips to Discover magazine.
+Our coffee was voted 'BEST COFFEE IN ALASKA' by Food and Wine magazine.
+We source locally roasted coffees from Steam Dot Coffee Co. in Anchorage, and are stoked to offer many directly traded coffees with real stories from farmers and co-ops all over the world.
+We also serve smoothies, shakes, tea, local kombucha, Alaskan beers, and wine.

 To say we are busy is an understatement.
 Once the season gets rolling, we have a line out the door most days.
 That means that we need people who know how to work and love the thrill of being slammed and riding the wave of the energy that it brings.

 We are known for our customer service.
-Check out our reviews on Trip Advisor and Yelp: awesome, happy staff... delicious food and pastries... great service.
+Check out our reviews on Trip Advisor and Yelp: awesome, happy staff... delicious food and pastries... genuine vibes... great service.

 The Employee Experience

 Something happens to you when you work at the Black Bear.
 People start smiling at you because they remember your face from their favorite place.
 You make friends with all the cool kids who want to go on adventures with you.
 Random people want to know your life story.
 You actually want to hang out with your co-workers while you are not working.
 And your mind is totally blown by the amazing beauty that surrounds you.
 You will never be the same again.